-Program Overview World Languages and Cultures program offers several languages: American Sign Language, Arabic, Chinese, French, German, Japanese, Russian and Spanish.
+Program Overview World Languages and Cultures program offers several languages: American Sign Language, Arabic, Chinese, French, German, Japanese and Spanish.
 Professors work with students as they gain functional proficiency in a language other than English, develop cultural understanding and become responsible global citizens.
 Whether students are preparing to study or live abroad, enhancing professional development, or pursuing personal interests, there are many opportunities offered through the program.

 Language Courses Focusing on the development of functional communicative competency, students learn to use the language rather than merely learning about the language.
 Students meet with their professors two days a week and focus on communicative skills, culture, and grammar.
 One day a week, students meet with a native speaker in groups of six or fewer to enhance oral proficiency.

 Placement Exams and Enrollment Students who have previous experience studying the language must complete the placement process to ensure that they begin study at the level for which they are prepared.
 First-year students will take the placement exam at home before attending summer orientation; all other students can take the placement exam during specified times during the academic year prior to registration.

 Drake University does not have a general language requirement.
 However, several academic programs require language study (Education endorsements in French, German, Japanese, and Spanish; the Global Ambassador Certificate; International Business; International Relations; and Vocal Performance).